-Cultural knowledge evolution considers how agents can evolve their knowledge through communicating and adapting their knowledge.
-Knowledge adaptation may be modelled as belief revision operators or agents may implement a specific distributed belief revision operation.
+Cultural knowledge evolution considers how agents can evolve their knowledge through communicating and adapting it.
+Knowledge adaptation may be modelled as belief revision operators.

 Cultural knowledge evolution deals with the evolution of knowledge representation in a group of agents.
 For that purpose, cooperating agents interact with their environment and other agents.
 When these agents find their behaviour inadequate, which can be detected by failing to understand others, they use operators to adapt their beliefs.
-This framework has been considered in the context of evolving natural languages [Steels, 2012].
+This framework, originating from social sciences [Mesoudi, 2011], has been considered in the context of evolving natural languages [Steels, 2012].
 We have applied it to ontology alignment repair, i.e. the improvement of incorrect alignments [Euzenat, 2017] and ontology evolution [Bourahla et al., 2021].
 We have shown that it converges towards successful communication through improving the intrinsic knowledge quality.

 References: